rubiojr/gas/README.md

 ### Installation

-The Zed extension isn't currently available on the Zed Marketplace.
-You install it from source.
+The Zed extension is available on the Zed Marketplace.

-Make sure Go and Rust (from rustup) are installed before proceeding.
+To install it from source, make sure Go and Rust (from rustup) are installed before proceeding.

 1. Clone the repository: `git clone https://github.com/rubiojr/gas`
 2. Install the extension from `Extensions -> Install Dev Extension`.